johnnovak/twyg/doc/nodes.rst

     .. propparams:: Color baseColor.lighten(.12)

-    Color of the top of the node if the node shade is filled with a gradient.
+    Color at the top of the gradient.

 .. property:: gradientBottomColor

     .. propparams:: Color baseColor.darken(.04)

-    Color of the bottom of the node if the node shade is filled with a gradient.
+    Color at the bottom of the gradient.

 'box' style
 -----------

-These properties are common to all node drawers.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Etiam cursus sit amet justo nec lacinia.
-Pellentesque id hendrerit eros.
-Suspendisse a nunc enim.
-Quisque vitae velit dolor.
+The *box* style draws nodes as axonometric three-dimensional boxes.

 .. image:: figures/node-box.png